 Solar & Battery Calculator:

-Discover what your next 4 electricity bills could be with solar power (and optionally batteries).
+Discover the impact solar (and, optionally, batteries) would have on your next 4 electricity bills.
 See how your savings vary by season, based on local weather data.
-Calculate your overall payback, but also how savings are affected by a battery and solar panels separately – helping you decide if installing batteries is worth it for you.
+Calculate your overall payback, but also how savings are affected by a battery and solar panels separately – helping you decide if installing batteries is worth it.
+This estimate includes the federal government's Cheaper Home Batteries Program subsidy, commonly referred to as the federal battery rebate.

 How it works